Market research glossary

 A qualitative research method in which participants use their smartphones to capture their real-world experiences through videos, photos, and voice notes.
 Mobile Ethnographies help provide an in-depth understanding of everyday behaviours.

-Mobile Market Research (MMR)
+Mobile market research (MMR)

 Market research where the respondent participates via a handheld device such as a mobile or tablet.
+Often this involves completing some form of mobile diary or tasks on an Online bulletin board which has been optimised for mobile use.

 Moderator